oracle-livelabs/oml/oml4py-adb/embd-python-sql/embd-python-sql.md

 1. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

   Scroll down to Task 1.
-    >> Note: You must be an ADMIN user tp perform this task.
+    >> Note: You must be an ADMIN user to perform this task.

   ![Lab 6 Task 1 Add the OML user to the cloud host ACL](images/1-appendhost.png " ")

+  >> Note: In this example, `Ashburn` is the region.
+Your region will be different from Ashburn.
+Hence, you must replace Ashburn with your region.

 2. Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.
   Scroll down to end of Task 1.1.